Ali al-Sajjad: Birth and early life

 Ali al-Sajjad was born in Medina, or perhaps in Kufa, in the year 38 AH (658–659).
 Shia Muslims annually celebrate the fifth of Sha'ban for this occasion.

 Al-Sajjad was the great-grandson of Islamic prophet Muhammad, and the grandson of the first Shia imam, Ali ibn Abi Talib, by the latter's marriage with Muhammad's daughter, Fatima.
 After his grandfather was assassinated in 661, al-Sajjad was raised by his uncle Hasan ibn Ali and his father, Husayn ibn Ali, the second and third Shia imams, respectively.
 Husayn also had two other sons named Ali, both of whom were killed in the Battle of Karbala in 680.
 The first one was an infant, identified in Shia literature as Ali al-Asghar ibn Husayn (lit.
 'Ali junior').
 The second one was Ali al-Akbar ibn Husayn (lit.
 'Ali senior'), although some historical accounts suggest that al-Sajjad was instead the eldest son of Husayn.

 Al-Sajjad's mother is named variously in sources as Barra, Gazala, Solafa, Salama, Shahzanan, and Shahrbanu.
-According to some Sunni accounts, she was a freed slave girl (umm walad) from Sindh.
-In contrast, Shia sources maintain that al-Sajjad's mother was a daughter of Yazdegerd III, the last Sasanian Emperor, who was overthrown during the Muslim conquest of Persia.
+According to Ibn Sa'd and Ibn Qutaybah, she was a freed slave girl (umm walad) from Sindh, named either Galaza or Solafa.
+In contrast, Shia sources, such as the 10th century Al-Kafi, maintain that al-Sajjad's mother was a daughter of Yazdegerd III, the last Sasanian Emperor, who was overthrown during the Muslim conquest of Persia.
 Shia tradition thus refers to al-Sajjad as Ibn al-Khiyaratayn (lit. 'son of the best two'), a title that signifies his noble descent on both sides.
 However, the claim that al-Sajjad's mother was a Sasanian princess is specific to some Shia sources.
 Shia accounts add that Yazdegerd's daughter was brought to Medina as a captive during the reign of the second caliph, Umar.
 She was then allowed to choose her husband, Husayn, and died shortly after giving birth to her only son, Ali al-Sajjad.